ShubhankarRaj/btech_proj_BrickBreaker/readme.md

 6. At all times, the ball should be above the paddle.
 7. Game is over when all the bricks are destroyed, or the ball goes below the paddle

+It was fun to see that a project that took us such a long time to work upon in those days, now takes only couple of hours from inception to implementation.

 ## ENJOY!!